Fashion & Textiles

 Style Of Assessment

-Non Exam Assessment (NEA) 50% of grade: In this unit you will undertake a substantial design & make task in your chosen specialist area.
+Non-Exam Assessment (NEA) 50% of grade: In this unit you will undertake a substantial design and make task in your chosen specialist area.
 You will generate, investigate and solve a design context and problem of your own choice.

 Whose kind of course?